-17-year-old student commits suicide outside high school
+17-year-old student kills self outside high school

 SALEM, Ore.
 (AP) — A student has been found dead by gunshot in the baseball fields of high school in a small town in Oregon, and the sheriff’s office says it is investigating the death as a suicide.

-The Marion County Sheriff’s Office says that when deputies arrived at Jefferson High School, in the town of Jefferson, mid-morning Monday, they found the body of the 17-year-old male.
+The Marion County Sheriff’s Office says that when deputies arrived at Jefferson High School, in the town of Jefferson, midmorning Monday, they found the body of the 17-year-old male.

 The school was placed on lockdown until students were released from school at 1:00 p.m.
 The sheriff’s office said law enforcement is working with the school district to address any needs of the students and the community.

 Lt.
-Chris Baldridge of the sheriff’s office said no further details will be released..
+Chris Baldridge of the sheriff’s office said no further details will be released.

 Most Read Nation & World Stories